tls-md/tls-md/TLS/Concepts/SLOPE.md

 SLANTED PART of a LANDSCAPE.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The standard pre-Buddhist word for a slope and perhaps also a hilly landscape more generally is bǎn 阪.
+1. The standard pre-Buddhist word for a slope and perhaps also a hilly landscape more generally is bǎn [[阪]].
-NB: Pō 坡 "slope" is post-Han colloquial.
+NB: Pō [[坡]] "slope" is post-Han colloquial.
 ## Modern Chinese Criteria
 坡
 斜坡